 For women, a knee-length dress or pants and a blouse are ideal.
 While for men a collared shirt with a tie and pants can work, or a suit depending on the weather.
 Kids have the option of having more fun and being a little bit more formal.
 A fancy dress for a young girl or a tuxedo for a young boy can be a great option.

 General Tips on What to Wear to a Religious Ceremony

 - Modesty is key – There are different dress codes depending on the religious culture.
 So if you are not sure, how modest is modest enough, opt for the more conservative outfit.
-Otherwise, you might upset anyone during the religious ritual.
 You could also send a selfie with your outfit of choice to religious friends or relatives via FamilyApp to get their feedback.

-- Layer up – You are invited to a summer wedding with a lot of dancing expected at the party at night?
-Take a high-necked jacket with you to wear during the ritual.
+- Layer up – Are you invited to a summer wedding with a lot of dancing expected at the party at night?
+Take a high-necked jacket with you to wear during the ceremony.
 So you can keep the expected level of modesty during the religious ceremony and still rock out at the party afterward without getting too hot.
-Bonus point: Many places of worship tend to be a little chilly, so your jacket prevents you from shivering during the ritual.
+Bonus point: Many places of worship tend to be a little chilly, so your jacket prevents you from being too cold during the ceremony.

 - Ask questions – When you are not familiar with the ceremony or the religion in general, ask people who do.
 Your friends will be happy that you want to educate yourself and might even have some tips that didn’t cross your mind.
-This helps you to avoid sandtraps.
+This helps you to avoid any faux pas.